What Is a Medicare Special Needs Plan (SNP)?

 Coordinate with your Medicaid case manager (D-SNP only)

-If you're enrolling in a D-SNP, notify your Medicaid case manager.
-D-SNPs are required to coordinate benefits across Medicare and Medicaid, and your case manager can confirm your full benefit package takes effect without gaps.
+D-SNP enrollees should notify their Medicaid case manager when enrolling.
+D-SNPs are required to coordinate benefits across Medicare and Medicaid, and your case manager can confirm the full benefit package takes effect without gaps.

 How Do I Find Special Needs Plans in My Area?

-The most reliable way to find SNPs in your area is Medicare's Plan Finder tool at Medicare.gov.
-Enter your ZIP code, filter by "Special Needs Plans," and the tool will return all SNPs available in your county along with premium, MOOP, and formulary details.
+Medicare's Plan Finder at Medicare.gov is the most direct way to find SNPs in your area.
+Enter your ZIP code, filter by "Special Needs Plans" and the results will show every SNP available in your county with premium, MOOP and formulary details.

 Your State Health Insurance Assistance Program (SHIP) also provides free one-on-one counseling for Medicare beneficiaries and can help identify SNPs you qualify for.
 Medicaid beneficiaries can also be referred to D-SNP options through their state Medicaid office.